depositar/ckanext-data-depositario/doc_en/appendix/fields/spatio_temporal_information_fields.rst

    * - Spatial Resolution
      - No
-     - Spatial resolution (m) of source.
+     - Spatial resolution (in meter) of source.
      - Must be a positive float.